PlatosTwin/bayes_ab/README.md

 Improvements in the pipeline:

-- Implement sample size/reverse posterior calculation
-- Update Jupyter examples folder
-- Validate `DeltaLognormalDataTest` and `DiscreteDataTest`
+- Validate and improve `DeltaLognormalDataTest`
-- Improve `DeltaLognormalDataTest` and `DiscreteDataTest`
     - Add test continuation assessment (decision, confidence, bounds)
     - Create formatted output
     - Add plotting for posteriors and differences from control
-- Add test continuation to `NormalDataTest`
-- Refine decision rule (test continuation assessment) to include more nuance
+- Implement sample size/reverse posterior calculation
+- Update Jupyter examples folder
 - Create a method to easily plot evolutions of posteriors and evaluation metrics with time
 - Annotate classes with references to the relevant sections within Gelman et al., 2021
-- Implement Markov Chain Monte Carlo in place of Monte Carlo
+- Implement Markov Chain Monte Carlo in place of Monte Carlo, using `pymc`

 ## References and related work